 Vaccines have reduced or eliminated many diseases that once killed or seriously harmed infants, children, and adults.
 Kansas statute provides exemptions to required vaccinations based upon the child's health or family's religious convictions.
 We oppose increasing allowable exemptions, which leads to decreased vaccination rates and poses a significant risk to the health and well-being of Kansans.
 In addition, we feel the existing exemptions should be reviewed and those that pose significant risk to the public's health be repealed.
-We also oppose efforts to shift immunization decision-making from public health professionals or other steps designed to artificially complicate the process to determine immunization mandates.
+We also oppose efforts to shift immunization decision-making from public health professionals or other steps designed to artificially complicate the process to determine liminate immunization mandates regulations or requirements.